Filbert88/Algeo02-22021/README.md

 ## Project Status
-Project is currently complete and fully functional, but isn't deployed.
+Project is currently complete and fully functional, but isn't live/deployed.

 ## Room for Improvement